HappySeaFox/sail/README.md

 SAIL is a fast and lightweight cross-platform image decoding and encoding library providing multi-leveled APIs, from one-liners to complex use cases with custom I/O sources. :sailboat:

-SAIL is a rebranded ksquirrel-libs, enchanced and with high-level APIs.
+SAIL is a rebranded ksquirrel-libs rewritten in C, enchanced and with high-level APIs.
 Ksquirrel-libs was a set of C++ image codecs for the KSquirrel image viewer.
 See [http://ksquirrel.sourceforge.net](http://ksquirrel.sourceforge.net).

 See [FAQ](FAQ.md) for more.